 From environmental sustainability to improved living standards and better coffee production, the benefits of fair trade certified coffee cuts across farmers and producers, consumers, and even the environment.

-Typically coffee producers grow their coffee in shades of trees.
+Typically coffee producers grow their coffee plants in the shade of trees.
 However, because of the high demand for coffee, some coffee producers switch to sun-grown coffee.
 This method involves the cutting down of forest trees.
 This vicious cycle of deforestation comes with an increase in carbon emissions, causing climate change.
 It also involves the use of toxic chemical fertilizers.

 With fair trade, farmers can cultivate their lands sustainably.
 Fair Trade USA requires that farmers refrain from deforestation.
 Also, other sustainability requirements include water efficiency, protection of biodiversity and land, and minimal pesticide use.